hopsoft/han/readme.md

 HAN treats your API as a state machine.
 Think of each rendered resource as a state that can transition to another state.
 Consider the following example.
+*While somewhat contrived, it illustrates the concept well.*

 ![User Resources & Transitions](https://raw2.github.com/hopsoft/han/master/user-example.png)